Danielle J. Forrest: Early life and education

 Forrest was born in 1977 in Roseburg, Oregon.
-She earned an associate degree from Ricks College (now Brigham Young University–Idaho) in 1996.
+She earned an Associate of Science degree from Ricks College (now Brigham Young University–Idaho) in 1996.
 She studied at the University of Idaho, graduating in 2001 with a Bachelor of Science cum laude.
 She then attended the University of Idaho College of Law, where she was lead articles editor for the Idaho Law Review.
-She graduated in 2004 with a Juris Doctor degree summa cum laude.
+She graduated in 2004 with a Juris Doctor summa cum laude.

 Legal career

-After law school, Forrest served as a law clerk to judge Paul Joseph Kelly Jr. of the U.S. Court of Appeals for the Tenth Circuit from 2004 to 2005 and to judge Michael W. Mosman of the U.S. District Court for the District of Oregon from 2005 to 2007.
+After law school, Forrest served as a law clerk to judge Paul Joseph Kelly Jr. of the United States Court of Appeals for the Tenth Circuit from 2004 to 2005 and to judge Michael W. Mosman of the United States District Court for the District of Oregon from 2005 to 2007.

 From 2007 to 2009, Forrest was in private practice with the law firm Stoel Rives in Portland, with a brief stint in 2008 as a law clerk for judge Diarmuid O'Scannlain of the Ninth Circuit.
 From 2009 to 2017, Forrest was in practice at the Portland, Oregon law firm Larkins Vacura Kayser, becoming a partner in 2014.

 From 2011 to 2016, Forrest taught Advanced Civil Procedure as an adjunct professor at Lewis & Clark Law School.